Skip to main content

 The Benefits of Multiple Pens

 I’m glad I purchased additional Metropolitan fountain pens.
+I recently ordered two pens from the Retro Pop collection in Turquoise and Purple.
+Both feature fine point nibs and, aside from the color and design patterns on the cross-section, they are identical to the Metropolitan Classic collection.
 Having several options to choose from makes life easier than relying on a single pen.

 Packaging Contents

-The pens come in the same standard packaging as other Pilot Metropolitan models, which includes a single black cartridge and a Con-20 style ink converter.
+The pens come in the same standard packaging as other Pilot Metropolitan models.
 This setup makes the Metropolitan one of the best starter pens, as it provides everything needed to begin writing.

 Nib Performance